Sex, Lies, and Overtime: Inside the NYPD’s Financial Black Box

 Failed Oversight

 City leadership’s response to this scandal raises serious questions about their oversight capabilities.
-Mayor Adams, who exempted the NYPD from previous budget cuts and allowed overtime to balloon past $820 million, only ordered new controls after abuse allegations became public.
+Mayor Adams, who exempted the NYPD from previous budget cuts and allowed overtime to balloon from $372 million in the adopted budget to a staggering $820 million in actual spending, only ordered new controls after abuse allegations became public.

 Speaker Adrienne Adams and Finance Chair Justin Brannan, despite having detailed overtime reports from their own Finance Division, failed to spot or act on clear warning signs.
 While Brannan now claims it shouldn’t take a scandal to get everyone’s attention, his committee had years of mounting overtime costs and opaque accounting practices documented in their own reports.